reflectoring/reflectoring.github.io/content/blog/2022/2022-04-03-getting-started-with-ec2.md

 chmod 400 ~/Downloads/mykeypair.pem
 ssh -i ~/Downloads/mykeypair.pem ec2-user@ec2-34-235-151-78.compute-1.amazonaws.com
 ```
 Before running the `ssh` command, we change the permission of our private key file.
 We have used the public DNS name: `ec2-34-235-151-78.compute-1.amazonaws.com` to connect to our instance.
-The logged in ssh session for our EC2 instance looks like this:
+The logged-in ssh session for our EC2 instance looks like this:
 ```shell
        __|  __|_  )
        _|  (     /   Amazon Linux 2 AMI